"Datafication – transforming all things under the sun into a data format and thus quantifying them – is at the heart of the networked world. "

 2• 1.1 •Principles of data ethics•

 We live in a ‘datafied’ society where almost everything is continuously transcribed into data, quantified and analysed (Van Es and Schäfer, 2017), where decisions taken by corporations and governments are increasingly data- and algorithm-driven.
-Data has an impact that ranges from economy to education and policy, to what we watch and connect with.
-It can be said that data permeate almost every single element of modern life; therefore, it is crucial to understand the uses and risks of present and future uses of data.
+Data has an impact on what we watch and connect that ranges from economy to education and policy.
+Data permeate almost every single element of modern life; therefore, it is crucial to understand the uses and risks of present and future uses of data.
 In addition, understanding the ethical conundrums we face when dealing with data will enable us to understand how data could be used in the future and how it can be interweaved to create new datasets that can be used to attempt to predict all kinds of behaviours and try to influence them (Hand, 2018).

 The emergence of new technologies whose main aim is to process data to gain knowledge about human activities is generating social asymmetries between those who own the tools and have the expertise to collect and analyse data and the subjects whose data are subject to these applications (Belbis & Fumega, 2019).
 Artificial intelligence (AI) and other practices that are designed to exploit large volumes of data, which emerge as a product of the digitisation of the vast majority of information services, create the need to discuss ethical limits.

 Data ethics can be understood as the responsible and sustainable use of data.
-Therefore it is key that we learn how to collect, select, analyse and use such data under the key premise of ‘do no harm’, ensuring that the data-led research projects are beneficial for people and society.
+Therefore it is key that we learn how to collect, select, analyse, and use such data under the key premise of ‘do no harm’, ensuring that the data-led research projects are beneficial for people and society.
 Data ethics need to be understood as a social contract between the public and data users (Buenadicha et al., 2019 -article in Spanish).
-I refers to a series of principles or guidelines to which any data research-led project or activity must adhere to, which main focus are human rights and personal data protection laws are based.
+It refers to a series of principles or guidelines to which any data research-led project or activity must adhere to.
+The main focus of the guidelines is human rights and personal data protection laws.
 These principles must lead to actively design fair and unbiased research and motivate students to learn, from the very beginning, the value of data protection and data agency by raising awareness of the role of an ethical common ground when conducting research with data, by treating others’ data as you wish your own is treated.